teemoo7/bobby/README.md

 * Limit computation time to _n_ seconds
 * Save game to and load from text files with basic notation
 * Load PGN file
+* AI is as arrogant as the real Bobby was :smile:

 ### Technical